jdan/thatjdanisso.cool/articles/2015-08-10-reenergizing-my-love-for-web-development.md

 I get an incredible sense of satisfaction doing this work - whether it's running a screen reader on a new interface, adding a new feature to tota11y, or just interacting with folks in [the web-a11y slack channel](https://twitter.com/ryanflorence/status/578240236267773952).
 Each day brings a new challenge, and I feel empowered (and *excited*) to tackle it.

-It's pretty nifty to look back twelve months and realize how quickly new interests can come forward and how, with time and care, you can learn a lot about new things.
+Looking back on the past twelve months, I realize how quickly new interests can come forward and how, with time and care, you can learn a lot about new things.
 I'm still brand new to this field, and there's *so much* more to learn, but I can't even begin to describe how excited I am for whatever's next.

 I've fallen in love with web development all over again.